-In 1970, poet and former University of Arizona professor Richard Shelton received a letter from a serial killer asking for feedback on poetry, which inspired him to teach a writer's workshops in the Arizona State Prison System.
+In 1970, poet and former University of Arizona professor Richard Shelton received a letter from an inmate asking him for feedback on his poetry, which inspired him to teach a writer's workshops in the Arizona State Prison System.
 Since then, with support from the Poetry Center, the program has thrived, with many of Shelton's students going on to publish the works they created while incarcerated, including Ken Lamberton and Jimmy Santiago Baca.
 Shelton himself wrote a memoir, Crossing the Yard: Thirty Years as a Prison Volunteer, detailing his experiences.
-He also edits Walking Rain Review, which features the work of current and former inmates.
+He also helped launch Rain Shadow Review, which features the work of current and former inmates.
 The project is currently funded with generous support from the Lannan Foundation.
-Copies of Walking Rain Review are available free of charge in the Poetry Center's Jeremy Ingalls Gallery.
+Copies of Rain Shadow Review are available free of charge in the Poetry Center's Jeremy Ingalls Gallery.

-The Arizona Prison Writing Project has been featured on a variety of news programs and outlets, and if you'd like to learn more, some of those features are linked below.
+The Richard Shelton Programs for Writers who are Incarerated have been featured on a variety of news programs and outlets, and if you'd like to learn more, some of those features are linked below.

 PBS NewsHour: Poetry Program Gives Prisoners Unexpected Voice